David Wells (American football): Dallas Cowboys

-Wells was signed as an undrafted free agent by the Dallas Cowboys after the 2018 NFL draft on May 1.
-He was waived on September 1, 2018, as part of final roster cuts.
+Wells was signed as an undrafted free agent by the Dallas Cowboys after the 2018 NFL draft on May 1, 2018.
+He was waived on September 1, as part of final roster cuts.

 Kansas City Chiefs

 Wells was signed to the practice squad of the Kansas City Chiefs on September 18, 2018.
 He remained on the practice squad and signed a reserve/futures contract with the team shortly after the season ended.
 Wells was waived by the Chiefs with an injury designation on August 9, 2019.

 New England Patriots

 Wells was signed by the New England Patriots to their practice squad on November 10, 2020.
-He was released on November 16, 2020.
+He was released by the Patriots on November 16.
 Wells was re-signed by the Patriots on July 23, 2021.
-He was waived on August 15, 2021.
+He was waived by New England on August 15.

 Atlanta Falcons

 Wells was signed by the Atlanta Falcons on August 20, 2021.
-He was waived during final roster cuts on August 31, 2021, but was signed to the team's practice squad the next day.
-He was released on September 14, 2021.
+He was waived during final roster cuts on August 31, but was re-signed to the team's practice squad the next day.
+Wells was released by Atlanta on September 14.